Skip to main content

 Context Registration: The context.registration property is used to identify multiple xAPI Statements that are all part of a particular user’s experience throughout interacting with that activity.
 It should be managed differently than the concept of an attempt (e.g., a user may fail one attempt on an assessment and re-take the assessment as a part of another attempt).
 The value of the Registration property SHALL be a UUID and should persist throughout all Statements during the registration and likely across all attempts.
 There is no expectation that completing an Activity ends a registration.

 Context Extensions: The values of the context.extension property can be any JSON name/value pair or a JSON Object.
 Extensions in the "context" property provide context to the core experience, while those in the "result" property provide elements related to some outcome.
-Within Activities, extensions provide additional information that helps define an Activity within some custom application or Community of Practice.
+Within Activities, extensions provide additional information helping to define an Activity within some custom application or Community of Practice.

 Context Platform: The context.platform property property is used to specify the platform (e.g., software or hardware) used while the Actor experienced the content. xAPI Statements are required to include the context.platform property property if the value is known.
 The value of the context.platform property property SHALL be a text string and will vary depending upon the xAPI Profile used.